Community Insurance Spain. Comunidades de Propietarios

 Legal framework

 Communities of Owners (Comunidades de Propietarios) are governed by Ley 49/1960 de Propiedad Horizontal (LPH).
-Article 9.f recommends but does not strictly mandate community insurance under national law.
-However, several autonomous communities — most notably Catalonia (Llei 5/2015) and Galicia — have made it legally mandatory.
-In Valencia and the rest of Spain, the community statutes typically require it, and most municipalities require proof of cover for communal pool licensing.
+Article 9.f recommends community insurance but does not force it under national law.
+But several regions have made it the law.
+The clearest examples are Catalonia (Llei 5/2015) and Galicia.
+In Valencia and the rest of Spain, the community statutes usually require it.
+Most town councils also need proof of cover before they license a communal pool.

 What community insurance covers